LucaFilipozzi/keycloak-extensions/md5crypt-password-hash-provider/README.md

 Keycloak.
 When users reset their passwords in Keycloak, the default password hash algorithm will be used used (pbkdf2-sha256) unless altered by an admin.

+## usage

+1. copy the JAR to the deployment directory
+2. load users per _user migration_ section below

 ## user migration

 Prepare a JSON file similar to that below containing the users to import into